Daniel-Ze/mapro/README.md

 **TeX live:**

 I have installed `TeX live` according to the [install instructions](https://tug.org/texlive/quickinstall.html).
 During the install I specified to install the `small` scheme which corresponds to `BasicTeX`.
-I strongly recommend to install this version as the full install will take severl GB of your storage.
+I strongly recommend to install this version as the full install will take several GB of your storage.

 ```
 $ perl ./install-tl --no-interaction --scheme=small